EOSINOPHILIC INFLAMMATION CAN DRIVE RECURRENT NASAL POLYPS1,2

 Recurrent nasal polyps and eosinophilic inflammation

-Up to 90% of nasal polyps have predominantly eosinophilic inflammation
+Up to 90 percent of nasal polyps have predominantly eosinophilic inflammation

 *Based on studies that examined the presence of eosinophil leukocyte infiltration in nasal polyp biopsy tissue of patients in the US and Europe.1-4